WickyNilliams/enquire.js/readme.md

 To install via the [bower](http://twitter.github.com/bower/) package repository, enter the following at the command line:

     bower install enquire

 Easy as that :-)

+###Install via Meteor

+To install via the [bower](http://twitter.github.com/bower/) package repository, enter the following at the command line:

+    meteor add patrickleet:enquire

+Easy as that :-)